HyZ7846/chicago_pizza/readme.md

 ### Order Detail Page
 - **Customer Information**: Displays fields for entering customer name, address, and phone number.
 - **Pizza Order**: Allows the user to input the pizza number and select the size (S, M, L).
 The selected pizza is added to the order notes with its price.
-- **Side Orders**: Includes a search bar and listbox for selecting side orders.
-Selected side orders are added to the order notes.
+- **Side Orders**: Includes a search bar, size buttons (S, M, L) and listbox for selecting side orders.
+Selected side orders and their size are added to the order notes.
 - **Delivery Fee**: Automatically fetched from the database based on the customer's phone number.
 - **Order Notes**: Displays all added items (pizza and sides) along with their prices.
 - **Finish Order**: Calculates the subtotal and tax for the order and appends it to the order notes.
+Generate the receipt-like txt file prepare for printing.
 - **Submit Order**: Saves the customer information to the database and finalizes the order.
+Generate a txt file receipt into `receipts` folder.

 ### Menu Management Pages
 - **Add/Update Items**: Allows users to add or update items in the pizza or side menu.
 Each item includes an item number, name, and prices for small, medium, and large sizes.